Twin Falls deserves a public recreation center.

 I'm a husband, a father of two, a U.S. Army veteran, and a Twin Falls resident who believes this city deserves better than what it has right now when it comes to public recreation.
 That's why I built this website and started organizing.

-I deployed to Iraq with Charlie Company, 54th Engineers Battalion.
+I deployed to Iraq with Charlie Company, 54th Engineer Battalion.
 I was 20 years old.
 We lost soldiers — good people who never came home.
 I came home, and I don't take that lightly.
 Every day since has felt like borrowed time, and I've spent it trying to make that time count.

 One of those soldiers was Specialist Troy Carlin Linden.
 Troy switched shifts with me on July 8, 2006, in Ramadi.
 An IED detonated near his vehicle.
 He didn't make it.
 I did.
 I named my son Troy Linden Montoyain his honor — and now I'm proposing we name this recreation center after him too.